 Explore the Beer Trail

 There are more than 60 breweries in Denver, more than 100 in the metro-area, and more than 350 throughout the state.
 In a word, the craft beer scene is robust.
-The visitor's bureau makes it a little easier to get a taste of Denver's expansive beer scene with a Beer Trail map that features 27 of the area's best breweries.
+The visitor's bureau makes it a little easier to get a taste of Denver's expansive beer scene with a Beer Trail map that features over 30 of the area's best breweries.
 On the trail, for example, is Baere Brewing Company, made with reclaimed boxcar wood floors, and Strange Beer Company, with yard games and food trucks.

 Enjoy a Beer-Paired Dinner Menu